wp-plugins/car-demon/readme.txt

 Turn features on and off easily letting you customize your site with ease.
 Inventory management is a snap, quickly add and remove vehicles, upload photos & change prices.

-Super Fast Load Times

-Car Demon is optimized to load super fast, helping to reduce visitor bounce rates.
-With site load time now being used as a ranking factor, you'll never have to worry about your site getting hit with a Google performance penalty.

 == Installation ==